Royal Palace of Madrid: Royal Library

 The Royal Library was moved to the lower floor during the regency of Maria Christina.
-The bookshelves date from the period of Charles III, Isabel II and Alfonso XII.
+The bookshelves date from the period of Charles III, Isabella II and Alfonso XII.

 Highlights of the collection include the Book of hours of Isabella I of Castile, a codex of the time of Alfonso XI of Castile, a Bible of Doña María de Molina and the Fiestas reales, dedicated to Ferdinand VI by Farinelli.
 Also important are the maps kept in the library, which analyze the extent of the kingdoms under the Spanish Empire.
 Also on display a selection of the best medals from the Royal Collection.

 The bookcovers demonstrate evolution of binding styles by era.
 Examples in the holdings include Rococo in gold with iron lace, Neoclassical in polychrome and Romantic with Gothic and Renaissance motifs.

 The Archives of the Royal Palace contains approximately twenty thousand articles ranging from the Disastrous decade (1823-1833) to the proclamation of the Second Spanish Republic in 1931.
 In addition, it holds some scores of musicians of the Royal Chapel, privileges of various kings, the founding order of the Royal Monastery of San Lorenzo de El Escorial, the testament of Philip II and correspondence of most of the kings of the House of Bourbon.

 Royal Pharmacy

-During the reign of Felipe II the Royal Pharmacy became an appendage of the royal household and ordered the supply of medicines, a role that continues today.
+During the reign of Philip II the Royal Pharmacy became an appendage of the royal household and ordered the supply of medicines, a role that continues today.

-The collection includes jars made by La Granja de San Ildefonso, 19th century, and Talavera de la Reina pottery, 18th century.
+The collection includes jars made in La Granja de San Ildefonso, 19th century, and Talavera de la Reina pottery, 18th century.